Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 Hey ?!
 It's all empty in the shell apart from that crappy connector at the end ?
 Yes, you can trash the main camera PCB, or better give it to me to avoid dispersal of heavy metals, I will recycle it well, don't worry.
 The camera PCB is not required is this mod.

+# Some technical thought

+According to [internal Mitsubishi source](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Bibliography/Yerazunis%20(1999)%20An%20Inexpensive%2C%20All%20Solid-state%20Video%20and%20Data%20Recorder%20for%20Accident%20Reconstruction.pdf), the use of the M64282FP artificial retina for dashcam application was assessed in 1999.
+They recommend using the [MAX183 flash ADC](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Bibliography/MAX153%20-%201Msps%2C%20%C2%B5P-Compatible%2C8-Bit%20ADC%20with%201%C2%B5A%20Power-Down.pdf) to convert analog signal fast enough for a live (5 fps !) rendering and recording of images.
+The MAC-GBD, mapper of the Game Boy Camera, [embeds a flash ADC](https://github.com/Raphael-Boichot/Game-Boy-chips-decapping-project#game-boy-camera-mac-gbd-mapper) too on its chip.
+The probability is thin but not zero that the MAC-GBD flash ADC would be simply a MAX183 adapted for this custom mapper.

 # acknowledgments
 - [Game Boy Camera Club](https://disboard.org/fr/server/568464159050694666) on Discord for the hype and help on all new projects.
 - [Rafael Zenaro](https://github.com/zenaro147) because I stole lots of code from the [NeoGB Printer project](https://github.com/zenaro147/NeoGB-Printer).